IGPenguin/mobile-toolkit/README.md

 ### acleanup
 * Uninstall all third party packages
-  * Skips some essential apps (submit issue or edit this script yourself if you want to protect some app essential for you)
+  * Skips some essential apps
+  * Edit this script yourself or submit issue to customize the list of essential apps
 * (Optional) Remove everything in /sdcard/Download directory

 ## Device information